-Building a Serverless JAMStack app with FaunaDB Cloud: Part 1
+Building a Serverless JAMStack app with FaunaDB: Part 1

 I’ve written a handful of articles about this code and the access control pattern it uses in previous blogs.
-Moving forward I’ll group articles related to this code example as a series: Building a Serverless JAMStack App with FaunaDB Cloud.
-This app focuses on real world usage of FaunaDB, including database schemas and access control.
-Access control can eat up a lot of time in the early phases of an app, so by making a template available, you can can jump directly into writing code that works with your business objects, instead of spending energy implementing login.
+Moving forward I’ll group articles related to this code example as a series: Building a Serverless JAMStack App with FaunaDB.
+This app focuses on real-world usage of FaunaDB, including database schemas and access control.
+Access control can eat up a lot of time in the early phases of an app, so by making a template available, you can jump directly into writing code that works with your business objects, instead of spending energy implementing login.

 You can start with the simple instructions in the FaunaDB Netlify template app, and begin writing winning code right away.